-- the person must find him- or herself in a situation where essential considerations of a humanitarian nature make it appropriate to grant him or her a residence permit, or - the person has for a longer period of time not been able to return to his or her country of origin, even though he/she no longer risks persecution, and there is no prospect for him or her to return to the country of origin, or - the person is an unaccompanied minor, i.e. he/she is staying in the country of first asylum without his or her parents, whose place of residence is unknown and/or he/she is without any other caretakers replacing the parents and the unaccompanied minor will be placed in an emergency situation upon continued stay in the country of first asylum or upon return to the country of origin, or - the person has essential qualifications which make it appropriate to grant the him/her a residence permit, including if he/she can obtain employment within a professional field of particularly qualified labour, or - the person has close family ties in Denmark, which would normally allow the person to apply for family reunification; or - other exceptional reasons make it appropriate to issue a residence permit.
+- the person must find him- or herself in a situation where essential considerations of a humanitarian nature make it appropriate to grant him or her a residence permit, or - the person has for a longer period of time not been able to return to his or her country of origin, even though he/she no longer risks persecution, and there is no prospect for him or her to return to the country of origin, or - the person is an unaccompanied minor, i.e. he/she is staying in the country of first asylum without his or her parents, whose place of residence is unknown and/or he/she is without any other caretakers replacing the parents - and the unaccompanied minor will be placed in an emergency situation upon continued stay in the country of first asylum or upon return to the country of origin, or - the person has essential qualifications which make it appropriate to grant the him/her a residence permit, including if he/she can obtain employment within a professional field of particularly qualified labour, or - the person has close family ties in Denmark, which would normally allow the person to apply for family reunification; or - other exceptional reasons make it appropriate to issue a residence permit.

-When assessing submissions for resettlement, Denmark, furthermore, focuses on the refugee's prospects for settling and benefiting from living in Denmark, cf. section 8 (4) of the Danish Aliens Act.
+When assessing submissions for resettlement, Denmark, furthermore, focuses on one subsidary criterion, cf. section 8 (4) of the Danish Aliens Act.